swapnil-srivastava/studious-broccoli/README.md

 ## Notes

-Made this in 8 hours.
 Lots to improve but it works.
 Main focus was on functionality over polish.
 Used Tailwind for quick styling.